Skip to main content

 Accommodation HKD 2376.50

-How to report subsistence allowance spending to HMRC
+How to report UK subsistence allowance spending to HMRC

 Reporting subsistence allowance to HMRC is fairly straightforward and follows the same process as reporting other work-related expenses.